TYNIP/MusJam_React_App/README.md

 # How to Use

-SpotyJam is designed to be a user-friendly application that allows you to manage your Spotify playlists effortlessly.
+MusJam is designed to be a user-friendly application that allows you to manage your Spotify playlists effortlessly.
 Follow these steps to get started and make the most of the app:

 1. **Authentication**:
-   - When you first access SpotyJam, you will be prompted to authenticate your Spotify account.
+   - When you first access MusJam, you will be prompted to authenticate your Spotify account.
    - Click the "Log In" button and follow the instructions to log in to your Spotify account.
    - You will be asked to grant access to your account, specifically for managing playlists.
 This access is necessary for the app to function properly.